-Heart disease is the leading killer in the United States.
-Knowing the warning signs
+Heart disease is the leading killer in the U.S. Knowing the warning signs of a heart

 Heart attack symptoms

-The following may be symptoms of a heart attack.
-Not all of these warning signs occur
+These may be symptoms of a heart attack.
+Not all of these warning signs occur in every

-in every attack.
-Seek immediate medical attention if any of these symptoms occur:
+Seek emergency medical attention right away if any of these symptoms occur:

 Uncomfortable pressure, fullness, squeezing, or pain in the center of the chest that

-Pain spreading to the shoulders, neck, back, and arms.
+Pain spreading to the shoulders, neck, back, jaw, and arms

-Chest discomfort with lightheadedness, fainting, sweating, nausea, or shortness of
+Chest discomfort with lightheadedness, fainting, sweating, or nausea